Daavoy/virtualuwsn-thesis/README.md

 | RECONNECT_MIN_DELAY | Sets the minimum time period, in seconds, to wait before trying to reconnect  | No        | 1           |
 | RECONNECT_MAX_DELAY | Sets the maximum time period, in seconds, to wait before trying to reconnect  | No        | 120         |

-Configuration .yml files are placed in the */configs* folder, and the data path to a specific configuration file is provided as input to the main script.
-The default configuration, if no input is provided, is the configuration at *configs/config-broker-evaluation.yml*.
+Configuration .yml files are placed in the [configs](configs) folder, and the data path to a specific configuration file is provided as input to the main script.
+The default configuration, if no input is provided, is the configuration at [configs/config-broker-evaluation.yml](configs/config-broker-evaluation.yml).

 The default behaviour of the VUWSN is to generate data in the SmartOcean format.
 To simulate historic data from files, the TESTDATA_PATH must be set to a specific testdata folder path.